 A startup is a newly established business, usually small, started by 1 or a group of individuals.
 What differentiates it from other new businesses is that a startup offers a new product or service that is not being given elsewhere in the same way.
 The keyword is innovation.
 The business either develops a new product/ service or redevelops a current product/service into something better.

-You have to follow all the normal procedures for registration of any business like obtaining certificate of Incorporation/Partnership registration, PAN and other required compliances.
+You have to follow all the normal procedures for registration of any business like obtaining the certificate of Incorporation/Partnership registration, PAN, and other required compliances.

 a) A letter of recommendation/support

 A letter of recommendation must be submitted along with the registration form.
 Any of the following will be valid-

 (i) A recommendation (regarding innovative nature of business) from an Incubator established in a post-graduate college in India , in a format specified by the Department of Industrial Policy and Promotion (DIPP); OR

 (ii) A letter of support by an incubator, which is funded (in relation to the project) by Government of India as part of any specified scheme to promote innovation; OR